thephez/dash-docs/_includes/devdoc/guide_block_chain.md

 together.
 This ensures a transaction cannot be modified without modifying the block that records it and all following blocks.

 Transactions are also chained together.
-Bitcoin wallet software gives the impression that satoshis are sent from and to wallets, but bitcoins really move from transaction to transaction.
-Each transaction spends the satoshis previously received in one or more earlier transactions, so the input of one transaction is the output of a previous transaction.
+Dash wallet software gives the impression that duffs are sent from and to wallets, but Dash value really moves from transaction to transaction.
+Each transaction spends the duffs previously received in one or more earlier transactions, so the input of one transaction is the output of a previous transaction.